ravi-rajakumar/Zombie-Simulator/README.markdown

 ## Assumptions/Constants

-The math in this siumlation depends on a number of baseline properties that were arrived at through educated guesswork.
-The accuracy and therefor value of the program would be increased by replacing those with real numbers through further reasearch or measurement.
+The math in this simulation depends on a number of baseline properties that were arrived at through educated guesswork.
+The accuracy and value of the program would be increased by replacing those with real numbers through further reasearch or measurement.
 The following is a list of those assumptions:

 - Human walking speed: 3km/hour
 - Zombie walking speed: 1km/hour